amarsubedi/Installing-Keras-Theao-Tensorflow-with-GPU-on-Windows-10/README.md

-# Installing Keras Theao Tensorflow with GPU on Windows 10
+# Installing Keras, Theano, and Tensorflow with GPU on Windows 10

 **Introduction**